robotoer/kiji-express-examples/README.md

 each word are then counted by using the [`groupBy`](https://github.com/twitter/scalding/wiki/Getting-Started#groupby) aggregation method.

+You have two options to run the wordcount: with a script, or a Scalding Job.

 Run the word count, outputting to hdfs:

+    express script scripts/NewsgroupWordCount.express --hdfs

+If you want to run it as a Scalding Job, you can run this instead:

     express job lib/kiji-express-examples-0.1.0-SNAPSHOT.jar \
         org.kiji.express.examples.NewsgroupWordCount --hdfs \